 Rowan Atkinson is most known for playing a lovable idiot in the movie Mr. Bean, but don’t let the acting deceive you.
 This guy is no dummy.
 Rowan Atkinson has a master’s degree in Electrical Engineering that he received from Oxford University.
 Rowan started performing in sketches while attending Oxford and made his first appearances at venues in the Edinburgh Fringe Festival.

 His performances would land him a role on the hit British television series Not Your Nine O’Clock News, which he both wrote and acted in.
-His work on that series won him several awards including a British Academy Award and he was named BBC’s Personality Of The Year.
-Rowan Atkinson would go to make quite a name for himself in the U.K. Rowan’s acting generally consists of playing highly slapstick characters like the ones he portrayed in the movie Mr. Bean and Johnny English.
-He has managed to accomplish of all this while suffering from a bad stutter, which according to him tends to go away whenever he’s playing characters.
+His work on that series won him several awards including a British Academy Award and he was named BBC’s Personality of the Year.
+Rowan Atkinson would go on to make quite a name for himself in the U.K. Rowan’s acting generally consists of playing slapstick characters like the ones he portrayed in the movie Mr. Bean and Johnny English.
+He has managed to accomplish of all this while suffering from a bad stutter, which he has observed, tends to go away whenever he’s playing characters.

 3. Ken Jeong

 Ken Jeong dreamed of being on stage since he was little kid.
-He spent his nights as a teen up late listening to comedy albums of stars like Jim Carrey and Bill Cosby.
+He spent his nights as a teen listening to comedy albums of stars like Jim Carrey and Bill Cosby.
 His parents, however, were mortified to hear about his dreams of stardom and pushed him to pursue a more stable career in medicine.
 So Ken Jeong followed his parent’s dream instead of his own and went to med school.
-He obtained his bachelors in Pre-Med Studies at Duke University 77 in 1990 and his medical degree from the University of North Carolina-Chapel Hill 73 in 1995.
+He obtained his bachelor’s in Pre-Med Studies at Duke Universityin 1990 and his medical degree from the University of North Carolina-Chapel Hill in 1995.

 Since then Ken has appeared on Curb Your Enthusiasm, HBO’s Entourage, and ABC’s Boston Legal.
 He’s also a regular on the hit NBC show Community.
-Perhaps the moral of the story is never be afraid to follow your dreams, but maybe become a doctor first just in case.
+Perhaps the moral of the story is never be afraid to follow your dreams but maybe become a doctor first.

 2. Hill Harper

 Hill Harper is best known for his role in the hit series CSI: NY as Dr. Stephen Hawkes.
-What is not known about Hill is that he has three Ivy League degrees.
-Hill graduated Magna Cum Laude from Brown University 80 with a BA degree in 1988.
-He went on to graduate with a Juris Doctor Degree (Cum Laude) from Harvard University 87 followed by a Master’s in Public Administration degree from the John F.Kennedy School Of Government.
-During his time at Harvard 87 Hill was a full-time member of the Boston’s Black Folks Theater Company, one of the oldest and most acclaimed black theater groups in the country.
+What is not well known about Hill is that he has three Ivy League degrees.
+Hill graduated Magna Cum Laude from Brown University90with a B.A. degree in 1988.
+He went on to graduate with a Juris Doctor Degree (Cum Laude) from Harvard University followed by a Master’s in Public Administration degree from the John F.Kennedy School Of Government.
+During his time at Harvard Hill was a full-time member of the Boston’s Black Folks Theater Company, one of the oldest and most acclaimed black theater groups in the country.
 While also at Harper met and befriended the 44th president of the United States, Barack Obama.
-He served on Obama’s campaign and canvased to help him to get elected.
+He served on Obama’s campaign and canvased to help him get elected.

-After receiving three degrees Hill decided to go ahead and face another challenge.
+After receiving three degrees, Hill decided to go ahead and face another challenge.
 He jumped headfirst into the endless and competitive pit that is attempting to be an actor in L.A.
 He managed to climb out of the pit and onto the set of the Fox Series Married with Children in 1993.
-A few year later he would also get his first feature role in the Spike Lee movie Get On The Bus in which he was cast as a UCLA student riding a bus to the million man march.
-In addition to acting he is also the author of several books like Letters To A Young Brother: MANifest Your Destiny and Wealth Cure: Putting Money in its Place.
+A few years later he would also get his first feature role in the Spike Lee movie Get On The Bus in which he was cast as a UCLA student riding a bus to the Million Man March.
+In addition to acting, Hill Harper is the author of several books like Letters To A Young Brother: MANifest Your Destiny and Wealth Cure: Putting Money in its Place.

 1. Mayim Bialik

-Mayim is best known for her role as Amy Farrah Fowler a neurobiologist on the CBS Sitcom The Big Bang Theory.
-What most people don’t know is that Mayim isn’t just playing a part, she is actually a neuroscientist with a Ph.D. in Neuroscience from UCLA 76 .
-Unlike most people on this list, Mayim got the acting career before she got the degree.
+Mayim is best known for her role as Amy Farrah Fowler, a neurobiologist on the CBS Sitcom The Big Bang Theory.
+What most people don’t know is that Mayim isn’t just playing a part, she is actually a neuroscientist with a Ph.D. in Neuroscience from UCLA.
+Unlike most people on this list, Mayim began her acting career before she got the degree.
 She landed her first role in the movie Pumpkin Head when she was just 12 years old.
-Her teenage years were filled with a number of T.V appearances, but the one that made her famous was her work on the T.V show Blossom.
+Her teenage years were filled with a number of T.V. appearances, but the one that made her famous was her work on the T.V. show Blossom.